Recycling bin FAQs

 Why can't glass bottles and jars go in the recycling bin?

-Tiny shards of broken glass can get lodged in the paper and cardboard in a recycling bin.
-This makes the paper and cardboard less valuable and more difficult to recycle.
-Separating glass ensures we can recycle and reuse more of the paper, cardboard, plastics and metals from kerbside recycling bins.
+When glass bottles and jars are thrown in the recycling bin with other recyclables, they can break.
+Small shards of glass become lodged in other recycling, making them less valuable and more difficult to recycle.
+Separating glass ensures we can recover more glass, as well as recycle and reuse more of the paper, cardboard, plastics and metals from our recycling bins.

-Keeping glass out of your kerbside recycling bin also makes space for other recyclables so your household can recycle even more.
+Keeping glass out of your yellow-lid recycling bin also makes space for other recyclables so your household can recycle even more.

 What are plastics numbered 1, 2 and 5?